kizu/kizu.ru/src/posts/2024-04-09-layered-toggles/index.en.md

 However, when we get style queries everywhere, could we use them in tandem with this technique:

 {{<Partial class="require-style-queries"  src="examples/layered-toggles-3-style-queries.html" screenshot="true" video="true">}}
-  Hovering of focusing over any element highlights a direct child nested inside.
+  Hovering or focusing over any element highlights a direct child nested inside.
 {{</Partial>}}

 Hovering on any element, Here is the CSS for this example: